celsomsilva/datasharing/README.md

 ---

+## License

+- The source code in this repository is licensed under the [MIT License](./LICENSE).
+- The thesis document is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](./LICENSE-thesis.txt).

+---

 ## Original Note from Jeff Leek’s Repository

 This repository was originally created by **Jeff Leek (Johns Hopkins University)** to share resources on **data sharing, reproducibility, and collaboration**.